This is a bit about me, Tim Calver and why I've chosen to help.

 First was soccer in the winter and cricket and swimming in the summer.

 Then I became a rower, mostly in single, double and quad sculls at Canberra Rowing Club, in Australia,

 In my final year of school, with a good mate, I entered the world of a new sport – Triathlon.

 Always feeling things can be achieved more easily, to a higher standard, my mate and I became junior members of the local Triathlon Committee and worked from the inside out to improve the fledgling sport in our area.

-We both went on to become coaches with my mate, Ben, coaching in Queensland, and I held the post of Temporary State Coaching Director [ACT] for a period, I then went on to build my own Tri Squad.
+We both went on to become coaches with my mate, Ben, coaching in Queensland, and I held the post of Temporary State Coaching Director, Australian Capital Territory, for a period, I then went on to build my own Tri Squad.

 I continued to race and provide some inspiration to my athletes.

 Unfortunately for those I coached, I decided that I would attempt to race in the National Age Group Team, to represent Australia at the World Triathlon Championships in Switzerland.

-I was fortunate enough to be guided by some of the sport's greatest coaches, who continue to develop world championship winning athletes to this day.
+I was fortunate enough to be guided by some of sport's greatest coaches, Ellen Randall (rowing) and Wayne "super coach" Goldsmith (swimming/Triathlon), who continue to develop world championship winning athletes to this day.

 With their help, I did make national team selection and competed well, all things considered.

 Following the Swiss event, I sought a short break from competition, I moved from the Gold Coast to Italy where I was an Alpine Ski Guide.
 In the lead up to that winter, I met an Italian bar owner who, knowing I’d competed for Australia in Triathlons, talked to me about some crazy race in the deserts of Morocco.